manju07/sign-verify/README.md

 # sign-verify
-Sign and verify the data with SSH public and private keys. signing data using private key and verifying data with public key.
+Sign and Verify data using ssh public and private keys.

-### Steps for running this Application.
+### Steps to start the Application.

-1. First you need to install all node packages by ruuning command "npm install".
+* Need to install all node packages by running command "npm install".

-2. Then start application using command "npm run start".
+* Then start application with command "npm run start".

-3. Now application will be running on URL - http://localhost:3000
+* Now application will be running on this URL - http://localhost:3000

-4. View sign page by openning URL - http://localhost:3000/sign
+* You can see sign page by openning this URL - http://localhost:3000/sign

-5. View verify page by openning URL - http://localhost:3000/verify
+* and You can see verify page by openning this URL - http://localhost:3000/verify